-- The narrative should have a short, informative, and intriguing title – not something academic.
+In addition to the above requirements, your narrative should also have a short, informative title – not something academic, but something interesting, enticing, and related to your central focus.
 For ideas about how to effectively title a paper, review the templates in Anne-Marie Womack’s Eighteen Forms for Student Writers (most are targeted toward academic titles, but the templates can be adapted for any purpose).